-{\bfseries{The Collection of Image Transformations}} We create a collection of image transforms that includes the following 17 transformations: \textit{Resize, Rotate, ShearX/Y, TranslateX/Y, AutoContrast, Invert, Equalize, Solarize, Posterize, Contrast, Color, Brightness, Sharpness, Horizontal-flip and Contour}.
-It includes most of the image transformations collected by Cubuk \etal \cite{cubuk2019autoaugment} except for Cutout and Sample pairing, which are not useful for CBIR tasks.
+We create a collection of image transforms that includes the following 17 transformations: \textit{Resize, Rotate, ShearX/Y, TranslateX/Y, AutoContrast, Invert, Equalise, Solarise, Posterise, Contrast, Colour, Brightness, Sharpness, Horizontal-flip and Contour}.
+It includes most of the image transformations collected by \cite{cubuk2019autoaugment} except for Cutout and Sample pairing, which are not useful for CBIR tasks.
 In addition, we add three new promising transformations: Resize, Horizontal-flip and Contour.
 These three additional transformations have been heuristically used as test-time augmentations in prior works.
 For example, Horizontal-flip is used for augmenting the test set in image classification tasks \cite{krizhevsky2012imagenet,simonyan2014very} while Resize is used for generating multi-scale features in landmark image retrieval \cite{radenovic2018revisiting} and trademark retrieval \cite{tursun2021learning} tasks.
 We introduce the Contour (or edge) operation as contour based shape matching is robust to illumination changes and domain difference in image retrieval tasks \cite{radenovic2018deep}.

-We use the same operation magnitude ranges suggested by \cite{cubuk2019autoaugment}, except for Rotate, Translate X/Y, Posterize and Brightness.
-A detailed descriptions of these transformations and their magnitude ranges are given in Table \ref{tab:imgtrans}.
+All these data augmentations are implemented with the popular Python image library, PIL \footnote{https://pillow.readthedocs.io/}.
+We use the same operation magnitude ranges suggested by \cite{cubuk2019autoaugment}, except for Rotate, Translate X/Y, Posterise and Brightness. \oc{We increased the range of the Rotate operation, so it will cover upside down cases.
+We updated the ranges of Translate X/Y, Posterise and Brightness to prevent images appearing similar after the augmentation step.
+For example, images become black when the Brightness is set to zero.} A detailed description of these transformations and their magnitude ranges are given in Table \ref{tab:imgtrans}.